-Hold the Steering Wheel Firmly.
-If a front tire fails, it can twist the steering wheel out of your hand.
-The only way to prevent this is to keep a firm grip on the steering wheel with both hands at all times.

-Stay Off the Brake.
-It's natural to want to brake in an emergency.
+- Hold the steering wheel firmly If a front tire fails, it can twist the steering wheel out of your hand.
+The only way to prevent this is to keep a firm grip on the steering wheel with both hands at all times. - Stay off the brake It is natural to want to brake in an emergency.
 However, braking when a tire has failed could cause loss of control.
-Unless you're about to run into something, stay off the brake until the vehicle has slowed down.
-Then brake very gently, pull off the road, and stop.

-Check the Tires.
-After you've come to a stop, get out and check all the tires.
+Unless you are about to run into something, stay off the brake until the vehicle has slowed down.
+Then brake very gently, pull off the road and stop. - Check the tires After you have come to a stop, get out and check all the tires.
 Do this even if the vehicle seems to be handling all right.
-If one of your dual tires goes, the only way you may know it is by getting out and looking at it.
+If one of your dual tires goes, the only way you may know it is by getting out and looking at the tires.

+2.16 Skid Control and Recovery

 A skid happens whenever the tires lose their grip on the road.
-This is caused in one of four ways:
+This is caused by one of four ways:

-Over-braking.
-Braking too hard and locking up the wheels.
-Skids also can occur when using the speed retarder when the road is slippery.

-Over-steering.
-Turning the wheels more sharply than the vehicle can turn.

-Over-acceleration.
-Supplying too much power to the drive wheels, causing them to spin.

-Driving Too Fast.
-Most serious skids result from driving too fast for road conditions.
-Drivers who adjust their driving to conditions don't over-accelerate and don't have to over-brake or over-steer from too much speed.
+- 1. Over-braking Braking too hard and locking up the wheels.
+Skids also can occur when using the speed retarder when the road is slippery. - 2.
+Over-steering Turning the wheels more sharply than the vehicle can turn. - 3.
+Over-acceleration Supplying too much power to the drive wheels, causing them to spin. - 4.
+Driving too fast Most serious skids result from driving too fast for road conditions.
+Drivers who adjust their driving to conditions do not over-accelerate and do not have to over-brake or over-steer from too much speed.

 By far the most common skid is one in which the rear wheels lose traction through excessive braking or acceleration.
 Skids caused by acceleration usually happen on ice or snow.
-They can be easily stopped by taking your foot off the accelerator.
+They can easily be stopped by taking your foot off the accelerator.
 (If it is very slippery, push the clutch in.
 Otherwise, the engine can keep the wheels from rolling freely and regaining traction.)

-Rear wheel braking skids occur when the rear drive wheels lock.
+Drive-Wheel Skids - Rear-wheel braking skids occur when the rear-drive wheels lock.
 Because locked wheels have less traction than rolling wheels, the rear wheels usually slide sideways in an attempt to "catch up" with the front wheels.
 In a bus or straight truck, the vehicle will slide sideways in a "spin out."
-With vehicles towing trailers, a drive-wheel skid can let the trailer push the towing vehicle sideways, causing a sudden jackknife.
-(Figure 2-14)
+With vehicles towing trailers, a drive-wheel skid can let the trailer push the towing vehicle sideways, causing a sudden jackknife (see Figure 2-15 on page 45).